livechat/livechat-public-docs/site/content@beta/agent-chat-web-api/methods.md

 ### `close_thread`

 Closes the thread.
-Nobody will be able to send any messages to this thread anymore.
+Sending messages to this thread will no longer be possible.

 ------------------------------------------------------------------------------------------------